 Windows is still setting up the class configuration for this device.
 (Code 56)

-A couple extra reboots did not resolve the odd error either.
+A couple of extra reboots did not resolve the odd error either.

 But this was the key.
 When I uninstalled the software and rebooted, all my network connections came back to life.